ralfzosel/zk-smart-search/README.md

 You can "pipe" the result to handle the output, e.g.

     $ zkss my zettelkasten | grep "search"

+### Semantic Search (New!)
+You can now search for notes by **meaning** rather than exact keywords.
+This is useful when you remember the *concept* but not the exact words.

+    $ zkss -s "personal knowledge management"

+Or use the long flag:

+    $ zkss --semantic "personal knowledge management"

+The first time you run this, it will build a local vector index (stored in `~/.zkss_index`).
+Subsequent runs will be instant, incrementally updating the index with any new or modified notes.

+To force a complete rebuild of the index:

+    $ zkss --reindex

 ## Why zkss?